SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/L - Gated RNNs.md

 Though RNNs have been proven to solve sequential problems, it is difficult to train them to learn long-term dynamics.

 During gradient backpropagation, the gradient can end up being multiplied a large number of times (as many as the number of time steps) by the weight matrix associated with the connections between the neurons of the recurrent hidden layer.
-Note that each time the activations are forward propagated in time, the activations are multiplied by $\boldsymbol{W}$ and each time the gradients are backpropagated, the gradients are multiplied by $\boldsymbol{W}^T$).
+Note that each time the activations are forward propagated in time, the activations are multiplied by $\boldsymbol{W}$ and each time the gradients are backpropagated, the gradients are multiplied by $\boldsymbol{W}^T$.

 If the weights in this matrix are small, it can lead to a situation called *vanishing gradients* where the gradient signal gets so small that learning either becomes very slow or stops working altogether.